What is dimensionality reduction?

 Why use dimensionality reduction?

-High-dimensional datasets pose a number of practical concerns for machine learning algorithms, such as increased computation time, storage space for big data, etc. But the biggest concern is perhaps decreased accuracy in predictive models.
+High-dimensional datasets pose a number of practical concerns for machine learning algorithms, such as increased computation time, storage space for big data, and so on.
+But the biggest concern is perhaps decreased accuracy in predictive models.
 Statistical and machine learning models trained on high-dimensional datasets often generalize poorly.

 Curse of dimensionality